MrAdamBoyd/TransitBar/README.md

 You can view the website and download the app [here](http://mradamboyd.github.io/MuniMenuBar/).

+### MacTransit
+MacTransit is the next version of MuniMenuBar and is active development.

 ###Contact
 Your best bet to contact me is on Twitter. [@MrAdamBoyd](https://twitter.com/MrAdamBoyd)